easy-peasy-robotics/easy-peasy-robotics.github.io/README.md

 The aim of this **2-days crash course** is to provide participants with a brief overview of the research problems and applications related to humanoid robot programming, from perception to control.
 The course is organized as a set of **lectures followed by hands-on sessions** using the **simulator** as well as a **real [iCub](http://www.icub.org) head**.

-This course will cover the following topics:
+The following topics will be covered:
 - **Software architectures for robot programming (i.e. YARP)**
 - **Robot control**
 - **Robot vision**